398 Beacon is located on the north side of Beacon, between Fairfield and Gloucester, with 396 Beacon to the east and 400 Beacon to the west.

-By 1878, 398 Beacon was the home of Joseph Prince Hawes, Jr., and his Anna C. (Marsh) Hawes.
-They had married in October of 1877 and 398 Beacon may have been their first home together.
+Joseph and Anna (Marsh) Hawes made 398 Beacon their home.
+They had married in October of 1877.
 Prior to their marriage, he had lived at 17 Hereford with his parents, Joseph and Ellen (Hall) Hawes.

 Joseph Hawes was a wholesale dealer in spices, dyestuffs, and fertilizers.

-During the 1884-1885 winter season, 398 Beacon was the home of Ogden and Sarah (Bradlee) Codman and their son, Ogden Codman, Jr., who was attending MIT and later would become a renowned architect and interior designer.
-Their primary residence was The Grange in Lincoln.
+During the 1884-1885 winter season, 398 Beacon was the home of Ogden Codman and his wife, Sarah (Bradlee) Codman.
+Their son, Ogden Codman, Jr., lived with them.
+He was attending MIT and later would become a renowned architect and interior designer.
+The Codmans’ primary residence was The Grange in Lincoln.

 During the 1885-1886 winter season, 398 Beacon was the home of Elijah Brigham Phillips, president of the Fitchburg Railroad, and his wife, Maria Rebecca (Ayling) Phillips.
 Their son-in-law and daughter, Cyrus A. Page and Anna M. (Phillips) Page, lived with them.
 They had married in February of 1885.
 The Phillipses previously had lived at 353 Marlborough.
 They and the Pages continued to live at 398 Beacon during the 1886-1887 season, but moved thereafter to 339 Beacon.

-During the 1887-1888 winter season, it was the home of Francis Edward Bacon, a broker and commission merchant, and his wife, Louisa (Crowninshield) Bacon.
-They previously had lived in Mattapoisett, and before that (until about 1885) at 276 Beacon.
+During the 1887-1888 winter season, 398 Beacon was the home of Francis Edward Bacon, a broker and commission merchant, and his wife, Louisa (Crowninshield) Bacon, whose daughters – Susan Gorham Bacon and Alice Putnam Bacon – were debutantes that season.
+They also maintained a home in Mattapoisett and had maintained a Boston home at 276 Beacon until about 1885.
 By the 1888-1889 winter season, they were living at 441 Beacon.

 398 Beacon was not listed in the 1889 Blue Book.